h2oai/wave/website/widgets/form/table.md

 `table_name` is the `name` of the table, and `row_name` is the `name` of the row that was clicked.
 Note that doubleclicking the row if single selection is active results in submission as well.

-However, this behavior changes when the multiple or single selection is activated (`multiple` or `isSingle` is set to `True`).
+However, this behavior changes when the multiple or single selection is activated (`multiple` or `single` is set to `True`).
 In this case each row in the table becomes selectable.
 Also the form is not submitted automatically and one or more buttons in the form are required to trigger submission.

 ### With multiple selection